 Tell your doctors what is wrong with you.

 It is extremely important that you as the patient discuss all of your injuries with your doctors.
 Unless the doctors know about your injuries and symptoms, you run the risk that you may not be properly treated and your medical records may be inadequate to support your compensation claim.
 Many times a traumatic accident will cause a person to have multiple injuries.
 Months later, the one that did not hurt as much on day one will be the one that the worker carries with them the rest of their life.
 For instance, a client fell from a high scaffold and suffered broken ribs, a blow to the head, and aches and pains up and down her body.
 The doctors and the family were so focused on the very painful rib fractures and possible closed head injury that no one really said or did much about her spine.
 She was hurting from head to toe and the most urgent conditions and injuries became the priority.
-After her ribs healed and she was cleared of any concerns about a permanent closed head injury, her low back problems persisted.
-Of course the defense argued to the judge that she did not complain about her back when she came in.
-They must have magically appeared form nowhere while she was convalescing.
+After her ribs healed and she was cleared of any concerns about a permanently closed head injury, her low back problems persisted.
+Of course, the defense argued to the judge that she did not complain about her back when she came in.
+They must have magically appeared from nowhere while she was convalescing.
 Those low back entries only appeared later in the chart.
 Fortunately, she did tell her providers that she really hurt head to toe and the low back just never did heal up like the rest.
 They believed her but it would have been easy for the doctors to give no opinion since it just was not mentioned in the chart.
-We were successful on that case and it was just another lesson in the importance of giving full and detailed health histories.
+We were successful in that case and it was just another lesson in the importance of giving full and detailed health histories.
 Tell the providers about all symptoms.
 The law sometimes punishes the stoic and a thorough discussion with each visit of what is wrong is key to good care and fairness in the process.

 Keep track of medical mileage.

 You are entitled to recover mileage to and from medical appointments at a rate per mile established by the Nebraska Workers’ Compensation Act.
 The same is true in Iowa.
-Keep track of the dates you go to the doctor, hospital or therapist, your round trip miles traveled, and the identity of the healthcare provider seen.
+Keep track of the dates you go to the doctor, hospital, or therapist, your round trip miles traveled, and the identity of the healthcare provider seen.
 Do this for all medical visits.
 It adds up quickly.
 For 2019, the Nebraska mileage reimbursement is 58 cents per mile.
 If you travel 100 miles, they owe you $58.00.
 If you travel 1000 miles, it is $580.00.
-It is tax free.
+It is tax-free.
 It is your right.
 If you cannot travel, you may qualify for a cab or uber or some other means of transportation.
 The benefits are not generous so be sure to receive all the benefits to which you are entitled.

 Be honest about prior injuries or illnesses.

-Because of current computerized sharing of information between insurance companies and in the discovery phase of litigation, it is highly probable (and fair) that the workers’ compensation insurance company will learn of any pre-existing injuries or illnesses.
+Because of the current computerized sharing of information between insurance companies and in the discovery phase of litigation, it is highly probable (and fair) that the workers’ compensation insurance company will learn of any pre-existing injuries or illnesses.
 By not acknowledging past (or subsequent) injuries or conditions, your employer may make you out to be a liar or a faker regarding the seriousness of your injuries thereby compromising your ability to recover benefits.
 Nebraska law allows for recovery due to an aggravation of a pre-existing condition.
 Well settled workers’ compensation law has long recognized that a preexisting condition which is aggravated or lit up by a new event is a compensable claim (meaning it is the same as an injury to a worker without pre-existing conditions) even if the same event at work would not have resulted in any injury or permanent condition in the absence of the preexisting condition.
 In Nebraska, this is known as the Heiliger Doctrine from 1990 specifically provides:

 “…a workers’ compensation claimant may recover when an injury, arising out of and in the course of employment, combines with a preexisting condition to produce disability, notwithstanding that in the absence of the preexisting condition no disability would have resulted…”